Table of Contents

 Thank you for your submission.

-How a Man-in-the-Middle Attack Works
+How an Adversary-in-the-Middle Attack Works

 The most common method is Address Resolution Protocol (ARP) poisoning usually on a public Wi-Fi network.
 While on the network, the attacker sends a message to a targeted user’s device that tells it to use the attacker’s device as the default gateway.
 The attacker then sends an ARP poisoning message to the default gateway (usually the Wi-Fi router) that the targeted user’s IP address should be associated with the attacker’s device rather than the targeted user’s device.
 This puts the attacker’s device in the “middle” of communication between the targeted user and the default gateway, which allows the attacker to intercept data.
 In other words, the attacker’s device acts as a proxy similar to a proxy server.